Skip to main

 Socially responsible investing & ESG funds

-More and more investors are starting to think whether their money is invested somewhere they can feel good about (or at least not feel bad about).
+Something else more and more investors are starting to include in their thinking about retirement planning is whether or not their money is invested somewhere they can feel good about (or at least not feel bad about).
 Globally, the money invested in environmental, social, and governance-focused (ESG) funds rose 53% from 2020 to 2021.
-ESG investing* may include the consideration of company management practices as they pertain to sustainability and community improvement and how those management practices affect a company’s bottom line—rather than simply what a company professes to value or what products it sells.
+ESG investing could include the consideration of company management practices as they pertain to sustainability and community improvement and how those management practices affect a company’s bottom line—rather than simply what a company professes to value or what products it sells.

-Socially responsible investing can strike a balance between traditional investing—which focuses on accumulating funds—and donating money, which offers social impact, but does not offer the opportunity to invest, balancing risk, return potential, and impact.
-In the 1980s, for example, investment funds began divesting from South Africa, to protest the system of apartheid.
-In recent years, concerns about gun violence and climate change have spurred investors to look for assets that don't appear to contribute to these issues.
-This allows individuals to not only invest in the market, but also in causes important to them.
+Socially responsible investing can strike a balance between traditional investing—which focuses on investing in companies that also offer some social impact, balancing risk, return potential, and impact.
+In the 1980s, for example, investment funds began divesting from South Africa, to protest the system of apartheid there.
+In recent years, concerns about gun violence and climate change have spurred investors to look for assets that do not contribute to these issues.
+This allows individuals to not only invest in the market but also in causes that are important to them.

-Because regulations determining what qualifies as an ESG investment are still being developed, it’s important that investors know their goals for investing in an ESG fund, as well as what investments a particular fund holds, to make sure they’re making the investment they think they are.
-Human Interest can offer the flexibility to Plan Sponsors to include ESG funds in plan investment lineups that align with our focus on diversification and low-cost investing requirements.
+It’s important that investors know their goals for investing in an ESG fund, as well as what investments a particular fund holds, to make sure the investment aligns with their goals.
+Human Interest can offer the flexibility to Plan Sponsors to include ESG funds in plan investment lineups that align with our focus on diversification and low-cost investing principles.***

 Human Interest’s investment lineup

-Following Modern Portfolio Theory, Human Interest focuses on designing a plan investment menu and model allocations that consider risk tolerance, diversification, and mitigating expenses with low-cost funds.
-Human Interest’s open-architecture investment platform provides access to mutual funds in every major asset class.
+Following Modern Portfolio Theory, Human Interest will focus on designing a plan investment menu and model allocations that consider risk tolerance, diversification, and mitigating expenses with low-cost funds.
+Human Interest’s open-architecture investment platform provides access to mutual funds in a wide range of asset classes.

 *Amy Johnson is an independent contractor commissioned by Human Interest to help contribute to this article.